nmckenzie22/nmckenzie22.github.io/README.md

 ### Income Growth Over Time

-We visualized how per capita income changed across 2019, 2020, and 2021 using boxplots.
-	•	Purpose: To observe income distribution and trends over time, and to check for major economic shifts (e.g., pandemic impact).
-	•	Insight: This helps contextualize education’s effect on income by tracking whether changes in income are consistent over time.
+We first visualized how per capita income changed across 2019, 2020, and 2021 using boxplots to observe income distribution and trends over time, and to check for major economic shifts (e.g., pandemic impact).
+This helps contextualize education’s effect on income by tracking whether changes in income are consistent over time.

 ![Distribution of Per Capita Income by Year](images/distribution_income_byYear.png)